 The boundary-scan register is connected to all the input and bidirectional balls on the device.
 Several balls are also included in the scan register to reserved balls.
-The device has a 135-bit register as standard, or 121-bit register as an alternative.
+The device has a 135-bit register.

 The boundary-scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the capture-DR state and is then placed between the TDI and TDO balls when the controller is moved to the shift-DR state.